21 Places of the Future: Where the Future of Work Will Happen Next

 21 Places of the FutureWhere the Future of Work Will Happen Next

-On August 19, 2020, at 10am PDT, Meeting of the Minds will convene a free, live webinar featuring Desmond Dickerson and Robert H. Brown of Cognizant Center for the Future of Work.
+On August 19, 2020, Meeting of the Minds convened a free, live webinar featuring Desmond Dickerson and Robert H. Brown of Cognizant Center for the Future of Work.

 Building on the success of the 21 Jobs of the Future report series, Cognizant’s Center for the Future of Work has analyzed over 100 places around the world and identified 21 where the future will be emerging in a post-contagion world.
 21 Places of the Future is an important study that will help guide policy makers, entrepreneurs, and ordinary workers to where their future lays – and provide advice and guidance on how to create it.
 While some of the places in the report are well-known to nearly everybody, some are less so, and some may come as a complete surprise to all but the most wired.
 This session will also debut a short, sneak preview of our forthcoming, companion documentary film, featuring the work of a diverse and talented cadre of young, up-and-coming cinematographers that helped tell the important stories that make their hometowns special places of the future.